gitworkflows/devpod/memory-bank/components/ws-proxy.md

 - Listens on port 2200 for SSH connections
 - Uses host keys for server authentication
-- Authenticates users using Gitpod's authentication system
+- Authenticates users using Devpod's authentication system
 - Routes SSH connections to the appropriate workspace
 - Provides heartbeat functionality to monitor workspace connectivity